PhilipYip1988/python-notebooks/anaconda/linux/install/readme.md

 * conda install anaconda::package
 * conda install -c anaconda package

-The base Python environment is normally used *as is* and instead a custom Python environment is used to install a subinstallation of Python and custom packages from the conda-forge community channel.
+The base Python environment is normally used *as is* and instead a custom Python environment is used to install a subinstallation of Python with custom packages, usually from the conda-forge community channel.
+More details about channels will be given later.

 ## Download Links